Recipient of Exception Report Commendation from the Vice Chancellor, University of Divinity

 Ph: (03) 9340 8000

-Fees for auditing for 2020 ($1,305) are payable in full to Whitley College at the time of enrolling as an auditing student.
+Fees for auditing for 2021 ($1,305) are payable in full to Whitley College at the time of registering as an audit participant.